Taylor Swift has regained control of her music, buys back first 6 albums

 She did say, however, that she has completely rerecorded her self-titled debut album “and I really love how it sounds now.”

-A representative for Swift did not immediately respond to request for comment.
+Representatives for Swift and HYBE did not immediately respond to request for comment.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.